 Data are collected for all units of the target population, therefore no sampling is done.

 Data are extracted from administrative files.

 Data on the supply of crude oil and natural gas are compiled from information provided in a tabular form by federal, provincial and territorial authorities responsible for the regulation of the production of these commodities for provinces and territories within their respective jurisdictions.
 Data are provided by the following organizations - Newfoundland Offshore Petroleum Board, Nova Scotia Petroleum Directorate, Ontario Ministry of Mines, Manitoba Energy and Mines, Saskatchewan Industry and Resources, Alberta Energy Utilities Board, British Columbia Ministry of Energy and Mines, the Yukon Government.
-The National Energy Board provides data for the Northwest Territories.
+The Canada Energy Regulator provides data for the Northwest Territories.